indypy/2019.indypy.org/hike.rst

 Pycon Hike
 ==========

-One of the organizers, Eric Holscher, knows a ton about hiking in the Portland area, and would love to show off a side of Portland visitors don't often see.
+One of the PyCascades organizers, Eric Holscher, knows a ton about hiking in the Portland area, and would love to show off a side of Portland visitors don't often see.